theubusu/sddl_dec/README.md

 Dependencies: Crypto.Cipher os sys struct zlib shutil tqdm tarfile

 The output will vary depending on the year of model the file comes from.
-Android models will output a file that contains the bootloader, device tree and a squashfs image of the root (binwalk) Most Smart 2014-2019? models will output the rootfs in tgz format.
+FirefoxOS models will output a file that contains the bootloader, device tree and a squashfs image of the root (binwalk) Most Smart 2014-2019? models will output the rootfs in tgz format.
 Models 2013 and older, and some "dumb" TV models will output a file of unknown format.
 Running it through binwalk shows many files present in there.
 My suspection is that it contains a UFS filesystem, which is what older Panasonic TVs used (yeah, they ran FreeBSD).